St. Vincent Ferrer Seminary: The reform of the seminary programme

 In 1925, the St. Vincent Ferrer as a Seminario-Colegios was a distortion of the Tridentine institution.
-The Colegio drained the strength and vigor of the Seminario.
-The constant contact of the seminarians with outsiders, and living together under the same roof of Seminarians and lay students proved more harmful than beneficial to the seminary.
-As the number of the "Colegiales" grew by the year, so the number of Seminarians decreased.
-Fr.
-Eliseo Rodriguez, C.M. who has been connected with the Seminary since 1911 has this to say; that from 1911 to 1925 the Jaro Seminary had a population of 30 to 40 seminarians and some five to six hundred "colegiales."
+The Colegio drained the strength and vigor of the seminario.
+The constant contact of the seminarians with outsiders, and living together under the same roof of seminarians and lay students proved more harmful than beneficial to the seminary.
+As the number of the "Colegiales" grew by the year, so the number of seminarians decreased.
+According to Eliseo Rodriguez, who had been connected with the Seminary since 1911 has this to say, from 1911 to 1925 the Jaro Seminary had a population of 30 to 40 seminarians and some five to six hundred "colegiales".

-This fact and the reason that the Seminario-colegios were not what the church meant them to be, moved the late Pope to exert all the means available to restore the Seminaries to their purpose.
-Pope Leo XIII, for instance, wrote to the Bishops in 1899: "It must not be forgotten that the only and exclusive purpose of the Seminary is the formation of the youth, not for civic careers, whatever good and noble they may be, but for Priesthood."
-At the end of the school year 1924–1925, the colegios were either closed or brought apart from the Seminaries.
+This fact and the reason that the Seminario-colegios were not what the church meant them to be, moved the Pope to exert all the means available to restore the seminaries to their purpose.
+Pope Leo XIII, for instance, wrote to the bishops in 1899: "It must not be forgotten that the only and exclusive purpose of the Seminary is the formation of the youth, not for civic careers, whatever good and noble they may be, but for Priesthood."
+At the end of the school year 1924–1925, the colegios were either closed or brought apart from the seminaries.
 The Colegio de San Vicente Ferrer was transferred to the cathedral convent in 1925.
 Unfortunately, it was closed definitely two years later.

-As expected, the separation of the colegios from the Seminaries proved beneficial to the latter.
-The priestly studies, though, had always been in conformity with the norms of the church, received a great impulse, and the priestly training of the Seminarians were given a close attention on the part of the faculty.
+As expected, the separation of the colegios from the seminaries proved beneficial to the latter.
+The priestly studies, though, had always been in conformity with the norms of the church, received a great impulse, and the priestly training of the seminarians were given a close attention on the part of the faculty.
 Vocations, too, increased notably.
 For example, for the school year 1937-1938 there were 97 Latinists, 19 in two-year course of Philosophy, and 45 Theologians.
 The Seminary, however, suffered economically with the separation of the Colegio.
 As matter of fact the Colegio is the main source of income for the Seminary.
-From 1913 to 1916, our Seminary had not received any financial help from the diocese.
-And during the administration of Bishop Maurice Foley (1919–1919), all the assistance given to the Seminary was some Php 3, 000.00.
-Theoretically the Seminarians’ tuition fee per semester was Php 80.00; many of them could not pay their accounts because they came from poor families.
+From 1913 to 1916, the seminary had not received any financial help from the diocese.
+And during the administration of Bishop Maurice Foley (1919–1919), all the assistance given to the seminary was some Php 3,000.00.
+Theoretically the seminarians' tuition fee per semester was Php 80.00; many of them could not pay their accounts because they came from poor families.